Greggs warns of tough finish to year

 BERLIN German Finance Minister Wolfgang Schaeuble denied on Sunday that he had said Greece would have to leave the euro zone if it failed to implement economic reforms.

-LONDON Greggs (GRG.L), Britain's largest seller of food on the go, expects its underlying sales to keep falling for the rest of the year after quarterly trading was hit by poor weather and recession-wary shoppers.
+LONDON Britain's largest seller of food on the go, Greggs (GRG.L), said underlying sales would remain negative for the rest of the year after poor weather and pressure on consumer spending hit trading in its third quarter.

-The company also said on Thursday next year would provide little relief for recession-battered consumers, adding they would likely have to pay more for breads and savouries as weak global harvests impact on commodity prices.
+The firm, which sells sandwiches, savouries, bread, cakes and pastries to 6 million customers a week, said on Thursday sales at stores open over a year fell 2.6 percent in the 14 weeks to 6 Oct, a worse than expected improvement on a 3.5 percent decline in its second-quarter.

-"The one thing we still need to be cautious about is the economic outlook.
-This week the IMF have downgraded this year's UK growth to minus 0.4 (percent).
-I think it is going to be another tough year next year for the consumer and we need to plan for that," chief executive Ken McMeikan told reporters.
+Greggs said it expected consumers to continue "showing restraint" in its final quarter and that it would partially mitigate the impact of lower sales through cost control and the increased profit contribution from wholesaling and franchising.

 Britons have been cutting back on spending as their incomes suffer the worst squeeze for more than 30 years on the back of increases in food and fuel prices, higher taxes as a result of government austerity measures, and slow wage rises.